 Finally, the Domestic Abuse Act states that health professionals cannot charge a fee for the preparation or provision of evidence when it is evidence that the individual is, or is at risk of being, a victim of domestic abuse, and the evidence supports the individual’s application for legal services.

 Below are the other key changes the Domestic Abuse Act 2021 will deliver:

 - A Domestic Abuse Commissioner to stand up for survivors and life-saving domestic abuse services;

 - New criminal offences – including post-separation coercive control, non-fatal strangulation, threats to disclose private sexual images;

 - A ban on abusers using a defence of ‘rough sex’;

-- A guarantee that all survivors will be in priority need for housing, and will keep a secure tenancy in social housing if they need to escape an abuser;
+- A guarantee that all survivors will be in priority need of housing, and will keep a secure tenancy in social housing if they need to escape an abuser;

-- A duty on the government to issue a code of practice on how data is shared between the public services survivors report to (such as the police) and immigration enforcement.
+- A duty of the government to issue a code of practice on how data is shared between the public services survivors report to (such as the police) and immigration enforcement.